kelvinn44/FED-Assignment-1/README.md

 ## Features
 ### Existing Features
 1. In the home page, user can click on either the left or right button in the video carousel to browse through videos from the band.
+2. In the about page, user can view the album carousel just like the video carousel in the home page.
+3. In the tour page, there is a accordion to let user view the different tour dates and location that the band is playing.
-2. In the footer of every page, user can click on the different social icons to go to the band official medias.
+4. In the footer of every page, user can click on the different social icons to go to the band official medias.

 ### Features Left to Implement
-- Album carousel to browse through the various albums from the band in the about page.
 - Add item to cart in the merch page (if possible).

 ## Testing

-Responsiveness has not been implemented yet, so it will look bad on smaller screen sizes.
-(To be completed in the final submission)
+1. Merch page:
+   - When you are in responsive mode of max-width: 600px, the product cards will be formatted from a three by three row to a one by nine row.
+2. Tour page:
+   - There is a accordion (collapsible content) at the bottom of the page which displays the band tour infomation like dates and location when clicked on.
+There are 3 accordion to differentiate the world's continents.

 ## Credits
 ### Content
 - The text about the band in the about page was copied from the [Wikipedia article of 5SOS](https://en.wikipedia.org/wiki/5_Seconds_of_Summer)